Tautological classes and symmetry in Khovanov-Rozansky homology: Homotopy theory

 in which all the arrows pointing to the left are weak equivalences.
 Two morphisms are considered equivalent if they can be related by a sequence of transformations where we are allowed to replace any arrow by a homotopic arrow; identity arrow can be inserted or removed; two consecutive arrows pointing in one direction can be replaced by their composition; finally the composition of a weak equivalence and its formal inverse is equivalent to the identity.

-It is a tedious but straightforward to verify that the existence of resolutions and Lemma \ref{lem:lifting} imply the following: \begin{theorem} Given a homomorphism of dg algebras $\varphi:\CB\to\CA$, the localization category $\CA/\CB$ is equivalent to the full subcategory of $\CA-\Mod$ whose objects are induced from $\CB$. \end{theorem}
+\begin{theorem} Given a homomorphism of dg algebras $\varphi:\CB\to\CA$, the localization category $\CA/\CB$ is equivalent to the full subcategory of $\CA-\Mod$ whose objects are induced from $\CB$. \end{theorem} \begin{proof} Existence of resolutions implies that any object in $\CA/\CB$ is isomorphic to an object induced from $\CB$.
+Let $M$ be such an object.
+By Lemma \ref{lem:lifting} the functor $\Hom_{\CA-\Mod}(M, -)$ sees all weak equivalences as isomorphisms.
+Hence morphisms from $M$ to any object $N$ in $\CA-\Mod$ are in a natural bijection with morphisms in $\CA/\CB$. \end{proof}

 \begin{remark} Explicitly, morphisms in $\CA/\CB-\Mod$ from $M$ to $M'$ can be described as $\Hom_{\CA-\Mod}(\widetilde M, M')$, where $\widetilde M$ is the resolution from Lemma \ref{lem:resolution}.
 Suppose $\CB=\C$.
 Then, unwrapping the construction of $\widetilde M$ leads to the fact that morphisms in $\CA/\C$ are nothing else but $A_\infty$ module homomorphisms up to homotopy.
 For the case when $\CB$ is an arbitrary dg algebra, we have not seen a relative version of the notion of $A_\infty$ module homomorphisms in the literature, but our definition looks like a natural generalization. \end{remark}